alxhdd/workvoice-int/README.md

 ## Issues hit

 - Had to tweak llama.cpp because context leaked between prompts — harness sends `cache_prompt: false` so every request gets a fresh KV cache (context isolation matters here: one dictation must never bleed into the next).
-The harness probably has more leaks but under a heavy time constrain it's hard to test for edge cases.
+The harness probably has more leaks but under a heavy time constrain it's hard to test for edge cases. (edit: its not llama issue, look above)

 ## How I tested